sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 offering text editing, integrated test runners and debuggers, `git` tooling, project management, and so forth.

-When an editor is really thick, people call it an "IDE", "Integrated Development Environment".
-And some people contend that IDEs aren't editors. _Some people_ are big snobby jerks about this, suggesting that IDEs aren't "real editors".
+When an editor is really thick and focuses on one or a few programming languages, people call it an "IDE", "Integrated Development Environment".
+Some people contend that IDEs aren't editors.
+To me, this makes no sense: they may have specialized features, but they definitely edit text.

-It's not so simple.
-Editors come in various thicknesses, within a continuum.
-Helix is a little thinner than Vim, which has been interesting for me, since I always thought that Vim was very thin.
+Helix is way at the other end of the spectrum, a little thinner than Vim.
+That has been interesting for me, since I always thought that Vim was thin.

 ## Fact: Modal Editors are Unintuitive

-It really is true.
+Sorry, it's a fact.

-A modal editor is an editor with various "modes", which you switch between to do different sub-tasks while editing.
-The prototypical example of these is Vim, which has "Normal Mode" for navigation, searching, and entering commands (like "open a file", "save and quit"), "Visual Mode" for highlighting and selecting text, and "Insert Mode" for typing out text.
-Vim is famously confusing for beginners because it defaults to Normal Mode, not Insert Mode, so you need to learn to switch modes just to enter text (press `i`).
+A modal editor has various "modes", which you switch between to do different sub-tasks while editing.
+The prototypical example is Vim, which has "Normal Mode" for navigation and entering commands (like "open a file", "save and quit") and "Insert Mode" for typing out text.
+Vim is *famously* confusing for beginners because it defaults to Normal Mode, not Insert Mode.
+You need to learn to switch modes just to enter text (press `i`).
 And saving and quitting requires that you learn how to switch _back_ to Normal Mode (`escape`, then `:wq`, obviously!).

-It only takes a little bit of play, perhaps half an hour, to get comfortable enough with Vim to be able to switch modes, do some editing, and save your work.
-Vim enthusiasts will sometimes point to this initial learning phase to say "see, it's really easy!"
-But this is only scratching the surface of the editor.
-Using it in this way is no better, arguably a lot worse, than using a less abstruse editor like Sublime Text.
+It only takes a little bit of play, perhaps half an hour, to get comfortable enough with Vim to freely switch modes, write text, and save your work.
+"See, it's easy!"
+But this only scratches the surface.
+Using Vim in this way is no better, arguably much worse, than using a less abstruse tool like Sublime Text.

+No, I'm afraid that modal editors really *are* unintuitive.
+Intuitiveness in technology measures how well you can take what you have learned in other contexts and bring it to bear.
+And these tools live in their own universe, where "right-click" and `Ctrl+Z` lose their memetic power.

-No, contrary to what enthusiasts say, modal editors really *are* unintuitive, as a rule.
-There's no instinct, learned from other computer interactions, which should tell you that `:` is the key you press, while in Normal Mode, to enter a new command.
+There's no instinct, learned from other computer interactions, which should tell you that `:` is the key you press to enter a new long-command.
 That `Ctrl+]` means "go to definition".
 Or that `yy` means "copy the current line of text".
-Unless, of course, you've used Vim and are expecting a Vim-like experience.
-Mode switching is essential to proper use of these editors, because modes are what enable keyboard-based navigation.
+And while most software doesn't have modes, mode switching is key to keyboard-based navigation.

 Keyboard-based navigation is a new skill to learn, which you probably haven't practiced in any other program you use.
 Unless you play a lot of Nethack.

-And modal editors like Vim and Helix really require you to learn that skill in order to make good use of them.
-If you use these editors without using their navigational capabilities, you aren't getting value for your effort.
+Modal editors require you to learn skills and gain expertise.
+That expertise is not portable to other applications, and your prior expertise in other tools is not applicable.

 ## Myth: Emacs vs Vim is a Huge Divide

-If you've heard anything about editors, you may have heard about the huge, multi-generational war between the Emacs Nation and the Vim Tribe.
-Cities destroyed, civilizations laid to waste, countless hard-tabs burned. eshell vs the terminal buffer.
-Org mode vs... okay, `vim` doesn't have an equivalent to org mode.
+You may have heard about the huge, multi-generational war between the Emacs Nation and the Vim Tribe.
+Cities destroyed, civilizations laid to waste, countless hard-tabs burned.

-This framing is sometimes fun, but there is no global editor war.

-Emacs users and Vim users get along with one another quite well.
+Emacs users and Vim users get along with one another very well.
 The communities include toxic, awful people _because of course they do_.
-But the normal folks who are focused on actually using the power of the editors to *do something* in the world?
-No problems.
-Some of my best friends are Emacs users, and I don't even hold it against them!
+But some of my best friends are Emacs users, and I don't even hold it against them!

-To court controversy a bit more, I'll say that Emacs and Vim are *very* similar.
+Emacs and Vim are *very* similar.
 They exist somewhere towards the middle of the spectrum between IDEs, which aim to offer a complete operating environment, and bare editors like `nano`, which try to only, very narrowly, edit text.

-Emacs, by having an internal shell (for Vim this is a relatively new capability), aims to put you into a mode of operation in which you never leave the tool.
-You do everything you need in there.
-Except... that can't really be true, since so little of the web works in ELinks.
-Emacs may be geared towards _more_ of your activity happening within your editor, but users get to choose how much they do in or out of the editor.
+There are cultural differences between the two editors -- Emacs folks tend to be much more into defining their own bespoke configuration, Vim folks tend to be looking for a palatable off-the-shelf experience which they can tweak.
+And Emacs isn't modal, but most users effectively define minor modes with their custom keymaps.

-Emacs is a bit thicker than Vim.
-The classic quip is that "Emacs is a great operating system, I just wish it shipped with a decent editor".
-In fact, both editors are pluggable systems, with their own bespoke scripting languages for customization, offering a variety of workflows centered around editing.
-Emacs users _tend_ to customize their editor more heavily than Vim users, evidence that there is a cultural divide.
-But the people are remarkably similar in style, and their editors are tremendously alike as well -- maybe more-so than their users even realize.
+But the communities are more similar than different, and their editors are tremendously alike as well -- maybe more-so than their users even realize.

 ## Myth: You Should Learn Vi Because it's Installed Everywhere